 What guiding principles should you be aware of with any attempt to cut cyber security costs?

-Any organisation attempting to reduce spending in cyber security at the current time should do so with caution.
-The number of attacks is demonstrably increasing and the types of attacks such as ransomware are even being commoditised.
+Any organization attempting to reduce spending on cyber security at the current time should do so with caution.
+The number of attacks is demonstrably increasing and the types of attacks such as ransomware are even being commoditized.
 “Ransomware as Service” is very real.
-If an individual, organisation or state wishes to attack a perceived adversary or target, they can now simply buy this and not have to create or even manage/execute the attack themselves.
+If an individual, organization, or state wishes to attack a perceived adversary or target, they can now simply buy this and not have to create or even manage/execute the attack themselves.

-What are the steps a business should take when cutting cyber security spending?
+What are the steps a business should take when cutting cyber security Costs?

 What sort of cost savings can businesses realistically make?

 Now consider how many of the log entries are actually of interest.
 Perhaps less than 10% – even as low as 2%.
-This is of course depending on the application, infrastructure etc. Even at 10% that’s 90% waste!
+This of course depends on the application, infrastructure, etc. Even at 10%, that’s 90% waste!
 Using modern machine learning to avoid this type of waste presents an opportunity to save costs whilst maintaining or increasing coverage.

 How can businesses ensure they don’t compromise overall security protection?

-Then comes prioritisation, fixing the riskiest thing to the business first.
+Then comes prioritization, fixing the riskiest thing for the business first.
 Trying to fix everything is doomed to fail as more vulnerabilities are published every week.
-Using tools and processes to surface where to apply critical fixes and avoiding waste means coverage can be kept at an acceptable level whilst keeping costs in check.
+Using tools and processes to surface where to apply critical fixes.
+And avoid waste means coverage can be kept at an acceptable level whilst keeping costs in check.